alexandlazaris/docker-python-api-tests/README.md

 Development has been performed within a virtual python environment, isolating impact and dependencies from the host system.

-1. clone the repo
+## Local run

-2. run `python3 -m venv venv` to create a virtual env
+1. run `python3 -m venv venv` to create a virtual env
-3. run `source venv/bin/activate` to activate the virtual env
+2. run `source venv/bin/activate` to activate the virtual env
-4. run `pip install ./requirements.txt` to install all python dependencies
+3. run `pip install ./requirements.txt` to install all python dependencies

 ## Tests